mrkkrp/lsa/README.md

 ## Supported Formats

-LSA is built on top of Audio File library, so it inherits its list of supported file formats:
+LSA is built on top of the Audio File library, and so it inherits its list of supported file formats:

 * AIFF/AIFF-C (.aiff, .aifc)
 * WAVE (.wav)